fskaggs/EMBSYS310/Assignment01/Twos Complement.md

 ﻿# Why Two's Complement

 Two's complement provides for a means to implement subtraction in hardware with fewer required components, which simplifies hardware design and potentially reduces cost of components.
+Only an adder circuit is required to perform subtractions when numbers are in two's complement form.
+This type of circuit is much simpler to implement and dedicated subtraction circuity.
+Further, since there is no need for a sign bit so larger numbers may be represented.
+Also there is no concept of a zero (00000000b) and negative zero (10000000b).